prometheus-operator/prometheus-operator/Documentation/proposals/202501-configuration-object-status-subresource.md

   * https://github.com/kubernetes/community/blob/master/contributors/devel/sig-architecture/api_changes.md
   * [workload status subresource proposal](202409-status-subresource.md)

-> This proposal outlines the implementation of a Status subresource field extension to the Prometheus operator config based resource Custom Resource Definitions(CRDs).
+> This proposal outlines the implementation of a Status subresource field extension to the Prometheus operator's configuration-based Custom Resource Definitions (CRDs).

 ## Why

-This will allow users to verify whether their configurations have been successfully applied to the corresponding workload resources.
+The solution will allow users to verify whether their configurations have been successfully applied to the corresponding workload resources.

-Mapping between configuration resources and their associated workloads
+Mapping between configuration resources and their associated workload resources:

 | Configuration Resource | Workload Resource              |
 |------------------------|--------------------------------|